gradle/gradle/subprojects/docs/src/docs/release/notes.md

-The Gradle team is pleased to announce the first release candidate for Gradle 4.1.
+The Gradle team is pleased to announce the release of Gradle 4.1.

-First and foremost, we are excited to announce the new [Worker API](userguide/custom_tasks.html#worker_api) for Gradle plugins, facilitating **safe parallel execution**.
-We encourage plugin authors to [read the new user guide section](userguide/custom_tasks.html#worker_api) as we plan to leverage this API to enable parallel execution by default in a future release.
-The [Gradle plugin for Android 3.0 alpha](https://developer.android.com/studio/preview/features/new-android-plugin.html) has already adopted this API, so plugin developers will be in good company.
+First and foremost, we are excited to announce the new [Worker API](userguide/custom_tasks.html#worker_api) for Gradle plugins, which facilitates **safe parallel execution**.
+We encourage plugin authors to [read the new user guide section](userguide/custom_tasks.html#worker_api) and implement tasks using this API because it provides parallel execution by default.
+Core plugins will adopt this API in future releases.
+Furthermore, the [Gradle plugin for Android 3.0 alpha](https://developer.android.com/studio/preview/features/new-android-plugin.html) has already adopted this API, so plugin developers will be in good company.
+More details are given [below](#worker-api-for-safe,-concurrent-work-execution).

 This release supports **running Gradle on the most recent JDK 9 release** (b170+).
 Read our [guide to building Java 9 modules](https://guides.gradle.org/building-java-9-modules) to learn how to produce and consume Java 9 modules with Gradle.